sbarral/rqs-cpp/README.md

 PDF using vertical rectangles.
 This is quite similar to the procedure used to compute upper and lower
 [Riemann sums](https://en.wikipedia.org/wiki/Riemann_sum),
-but instead of splitting the *x* interval evenly, it is divides such that the rectangles of the majorizing functions have equal areas.
+but instead of splitting the *x* interval evenly, it is divided so that all rectangles of the majorizing functions have equal areas.
 This information is tabulated as part of pre-processing, typically in a 128 or 256-elements table.